 Is wrap around care available?

 We run our own breakfast and after school club, called The Zone, and it’s only available to pupils of our school from Reception upwards.
-Breakfast club opens at 7:45am and after school club closes at 5pm.
+Breakfast club opens at 7:45am and after school club closes at 5pm, or 5.30pm Tuesdays, Wednesdays and Thursdays only.
 We take a maximum of 20 children per session and it can be booked and paid for in advance on the School Gateway app.
 Breakfast club needs to be booked by 6pm the night before and after school sessions must be booked by 2pm on the day.
 We also take child care vouchers to help working parents cover the cost.

 What extra-curricular clubs are available?

 Normally, we run many extra-curricular clubs.
 We change our timetable each term to try to meet the children’s interests right the way across the school.
 For the older children, we always have a boys and girls football team and a mixed netball team and we participate in the local leagues.
 There is always a KS1 choir and a KS2 choir and last year we ran a very popular Forest School club.
 We try to make sure we offer a range of sporting and creative opportunities so, hopefully, there is something for everyone.
 We don’t tend to offer after school club for Reception children because we have found they are usually far too tired after a busy day at school!